 Loading with excess stress on a system will naturally cause more problems with the system.
 You might require more repairs from this extra stress, and repairs for furnaces can be expensive.

-If you want to reduce the frequency of experiencing issues, you might find that this is easier to do with a high-efficient system.
+If you want to reduce the frequency of experiencing issues, you might find that this is easier to do with a high-efficient furnace.
 The system will run less, and this will protect all of its primary components.

 Efficiency Affect the Lifespan of a Furnace